88-degrees/Book-of-Changes/e6b6a3huan.md

 cross the great stream.
 It will be advantageous to be firm and correct.

-1.<a name="59.1"></a> The first SIX, divided, shows its subject engaged in rescuing (from the impending evil) and having (the assistance of) a strong horse.
+1.<a name="59.1"></a> The first `SIX`, divided, shows its subject engaged in rescuing (from the impending evil) and having (the assistance of) a strong horse.
 There will be good fortune.

-2.<a name="59.2"></a> The second NINE, undivided, shows its subject, amid the dispersion, hurrying to his contrivance (for security).
+2.<a name="59.2"></a> The second `NINE`, undivided, shows its subject, amid the dispersion, hurrying to his contrivance (for security).
 All occasion for repentance will disappear.

-3.<a name="59.3"></a> The third SIX, divided, shows its subject discarding any regard to his own person.
+3.<a name="59.3"></a> The third `SIX`, divided, shows its subject discarding any regard to his own person.
 There will be no occasion for repentance.

-4.<a name="59.4"></a> The fourth SIX, divided, shows its subject scattering the (different) parties (in the state); which leads to great good fortune.
+4.<a name="59.4"></a> The fourth `SIX`, divided, shows its subject scattering the (different) parties (in the state); which leads to great good fortune.
 From the dispersion (he collects again good men standing out, a crowd) like a mound, which is what ordinary men would not have thought of.

-5.<a name="59.5"></a> The fifth NINE, undivided, shows its subject amidst the dispersion issuing his great announcements as the perspiration (flows from his body).
+5.<a name="59.5"></a> The fifth `NINE`, undivided, shows its subject amidst the dispersion issuing his great announcements as the perspiration (flows from his body).

 ###### p.
 196

 <sub>[paragraph continues]</sub> He scatters abroad (also) the accumulations in the royal granaries.
 There will be no error.

-6.<a name="59.6"></a> The topmost NINE, undivided, shows its subject disposing of (what may be called) its bloody wounds, and going and separating himself from its anxious fears.
+6.<a name="59.6"></a> The topmost `NINE`, undivided, shows its subject disposing of (what may be called) its bloody wounds, and going and separating himself from its anxious fears.
 There will be no error.

 ## Notes